awsdocs/incident-manager-user-guide/doc_source/runbooks.md

 1. In the navigation pane, choose **Documents**\.

-1. In the documents list use the search to find *AWSIncidents\-*\.
+1. In the documents list, use the search field to find the text *AWSIncidents\-*\.
 This displays all Incident Manager runbooks\.

 **Using a template**